 This album kinda sucks unfortunately.
 The band sounds really stiff, the guitar sound is mostly rubbish slick distortion.
 There are some good songs on it, I think the production lets it down the most.
 Lyrics are a bit trite in places too, it's all angry and going for all the targets you'd expect but the wit isn't there in a lot of it.

 ― Just noise and screaming and no musical value at all.
 (Colonel Poo), Saturday, 8 June 2013 00:35 (five years ago) Permalink

 Jello Biafra is now a furry

 @Jello_Biafra was really cool to let me get him on video after @frolicparty tonight. pic.twitter.com/CoFuxRIR9E— Dogpatch Press (@DogpatchPress) December 2, 2018

 His fursona is a lampreyhttps://dogpatch.press/2018/11/12/jello-biafra-dance-party-furries/

 ― Sparkledog, Thursday, 6 December 2018 06:18 (five months ago) Permalink

 ― Hmmmmm (jamiesummerz), Thursday, 6 December 2018 17:19 (five months ago) Permalink

 Oh so that's a lamprey on the Power of Lard cover.Weird way for me to find out but also an excellent way imo

-― You're all losing so many points on your progress bars (Champiness), Thursday, 6 December 2018 18:08 (two months ago) Permalink
+― You're all losing so many points on your progress bars (Champiness), Thursday, 6 December 2018 18:08 (five months ago) Permalink